If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

-I’ve never been much of a “kid person.”
+But, first let’s chat.
+So, I’ve never been much of a “kid person.”
 I’m not very good with them.
-Unsure of how to have a conversation because kids like to talk about stupid shit, and show you things you’ve seen a million times and I don’t feign interest well.
+I’m uneasy, unsure of how to have a conversation because kids like to talk about stupid shit.
+Then they show you things you’ve seen a million times.
+I don’t feign interest well.
 Ohh, cool, is that a piece of paper with scribbles on it?
 Wowwww.
-Unsure of what to do with them, because watching Hocus Pocus is apparently terrifying to them, but all I really want to do is watch a true crime documentary so like, get a different babysitter next time.

 Are they going to kill you?
 FUCKING MAYBE.

 People like to think children are cute and innocent and need to be protected at all costs.
 Don’t give them sex education, they’ll be ruined!

 Little did you know, they were already planning to ruin you.
 By flushing your phone down the toilet, or colouring the dog with a Sharpie.
 Or fucking killing someone.

 There are lots of examples of children who kill.
 Seriously, just google children who kill and watch the results roll in.
 But possibly my favourite example of this dark shady kid business is Mary Bell, who, at the age of ten, strangled two toddlers to death.

 Trigger warning: Violence against children.

 Mary Flora Bell was born on May 26, 1957 in Northumberland, England to a 17-year-old sex worker named Elizabeth “Betty” McCrickett, and a petty criminal, Billy Bell (who was not her biological father.)
 Together the family of three lived on Whitehouse Road, in the Scotswood area of Newcastle.
 Whitehouse Road was a street that had high unemployment rates and a constant police presence for domestic-abuse issues, drug activity and sex workers.